Nonprofits & Agencies

 GTCF Philanthropic Advisors help you navigate the steps to opening an Agency Fund.

 - Talk to the GTCF Philanthropy Team.
 We’re happy to discuss which type of Agency Fund best meets your goals before you involve your board in the process.
-Contact a GTCF Philanthropic Advisor to set up a meeting.
+Contact a GTCF Philanthropy Advisor to set up a meeting.

 - Engage your board.
 If you decide to move forward, you’ll probably first talk to the board committee that handles your finances.
 We’re happy to work with you to prepare a presentation covering the investment returns, fee structure, investment pool options and other benefits of holding an Agency Fund with GTCF.